Thanos1716/visual-paintings/README.md

 If you are a resource pack developer and enjoy my work, I would love if you included any of my textures or models from this pack in yours.
 Be sure to credit me though!

-If you would like to upload a video showcasing this resource pack to a third party platform like Youtube or Odysee, credit would be highly appreciated, and be sure to let me know, I might include it here!
+If you would like to upload a video showcasing this resource pack to a third party platform like YouTube, credit would be highly appreciated, and be sure to let me know, I might include it here!

 ## Support Me